undergroundwires/CEH-in-bullet-points/chapters/13-web-applications/owasp-top-10-threats.md

 ## Cross-Site Scripting (XSS)

 - Also known as **cross site scripting**
-- 📝 Taking untrusted data and sending it without input validation or escaping.
+- 📝 Taking untrusted data and sending it without input validation or escaping
 - 📝 Type of client-side [code injection](#code-injection)
 - Used to
   - hijack user sessions